dipankardas011/Learn-Cloud-Web-Technolgy/golang/ImpDocs.md

 call is not executed until the surrounding function returns Deferred function calls are pushed onto a stack.
 When a function returns, its deferred calls are executed in last-in-first-out order.

+## Pointer
+Unlike C, Go has no pointer arithmetic .
+To access the field X of a struct when we have the struct pointer p we could write (*p).X.
+However, that notation is cumbersome, so the language permits us instead to write just p.X, without the explicit dereference.